 Science is never a belief.
 Claiming it to be a belief discredits direct observations, measurements, repeated experimentation, peer review, and an established consensus.
 Science does not take position on any ideology or opinion, but allows us to form practical values and policies.
 Science is exciting, allows us to directly experience the world around us, and is a collective pursuit that encourages unity and collaboration!

 So here's to all our endeavors.

-Alex Martin is the author of six futuristic science-fiction novels.
+Alex Martin is the author of seven futuristic science-fiction novels.
 He's also a science communicator on YouTube, and has given several assemblies at schools, colleges, bookstores, and libraries.
 The Experience Daliona website is an extension of his books and a representation of his greatest passions.